 Joh: These places are just as hard to pick.
 For me, it’s got nothing to do with the place itself but more with the development of that destination and the number of people going there.
 Places are just getting overcrowded.

 For example, while I love the Tongariro landscape, I’d stay away from the Tongariro Alpine Crossing, New Zealand’s most popular day hike.
 There are too many people these days, and more changes need to be made (beyond restricting parking) to better manage the crowds.

 Given how often I visit Milford Sound, you’d think I’d be tired of it, but interestingly enough, Milford Sound is different every time.
-It is quite a long (but scenic!) drive though, especially when you go there from Queenstown on a day trip, so I’d always recommend staying in Te Anau.
-If someone told me though they’ve seen the fjords in Norway, I’d probably recommend that they explore other areas of New Zealand instead of Fiordland.
+It is quite a long (but scenic!) drive though, especially when you go there from Queenstown [Things to do via Bookme] on a day trip, so I’d always recommend staying in Te Anau.
+If someone told me that they’ve seen the fjords in Norway, I’d probably recommend that they explore other areas of New Zealand instead of Fiordland.

-Another place I don’t like that much is Rotorua.
+Another place I don’t like that much is Rotorua [Things to do via Bookme].
 Again, the geothermal features there are stunning.
-It’s more about the crowds that give the place a bit of a ‘Disneyland’ feeling.
+It’s more about the crowds that give the place a bit of a Disneyland feeling.

-In general, New Zealand is more about nature and not about the cities.
-So, visiting some of the towns, like Hamilton, for example, can be quite disappointing.
+In general, New Zealand is more about nature and less about the cities (with some exceptions).
+Visiting some of the towns, like Hamilton [Things to do via Bookme], for example, can be quite disappointing.